 Almost everyone who eats here avails of the €21 three course menu, which is wildly popular and with good reason.
 There is a tempting selection of dishes at each course and you can switch one course for a glass of wine if you chose.
 You could begin with a starter of mussels in white wine, follow that with sirloin or rib eye steak and finish with hot chocolate fudge cake with ice cream.
 That’s pretty unbeatable value and it is good food well cooked and presented, in no way does it feel skimped on.

 It is a family run restaurant, small and informal with a fire lit inside when it’s cold and some outside tables if the weather is kinder.
 Reservations are recommended, especially at weekends and during the tourist season.

 A busy and popular restaurant with a diner/Italian menu based around burgers, pizza, pasta and salads.
 This place is always packed, is particularly popular with families and often has lines outside.
-There is nothing fancy about what they do – it’s uncomplicated food, very well prepared and served in generous portions at a reasonable price by friendly staff.
+There is nothing fancy about what they do and it’s not to everyone’s taste – fast uncomplicated food, served in generous portions at a reasonable price by friendly staff.

 There is an in-house french style bakery where croissants, scones and cakes are freshly baked daily, and there is always a tempting array of cakes and desserts available.